-Ambitious College’s mission is to make the ordinary possible for young people with autism.
+Ambitious College’s mission is to make the ordinary possible for autistic young people.

-We support young people with autism to live the lives they want.
+We support autistic young people to live the lives they want.
 To do so, we devise and deliver personalised learning opportunities that help them achieve outcomes set out in their individual Educational, Health and Care (EHC) plan and work towards positive destinations.

 Because our learners’ skill levels vary, we take an individual, person-centred approach to teaching, learning, and assessment.
 Throughout our entire curriculum we include functional skills such as English, Maths, Communication, and Information and Communications Technology (ICT).
 Our curriculum also reflects the four pathways of the Preparing for Adulthood Agenda and every course we offer includes aspects of all of the below on a weekly basis: